A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles: Abstract

 \section{Abstract}

-We prove that there exists a function $f:\mathbb{N}\rightarrow \mathbb{R}$ such that every digraph $G$ contains either $k$ directed odd cycles where every vertex of $G$ is contained in at most two of them, or a vertex set $X$ of size at most $f(k)$ hitting all directed odd cycles.
-This extends the half-integral Erd\H{o}s-P\'osa property of undirected odd cycles, proved by Reed [Mangoes and blueberries.
-Combinatorica 1999], to digraphs.
+We prove that there exists a function $f:\mathbb{N}\rightarrow \mathbb{R}$ such that every directed graph $G$ contains either $k$ directed odd cycles where every vertex of $G$ is contained in at most two of them, or a set of at most $f(k)$ vertices meeting all directed odd cycles.
+We give a polynomial-time algorithm for fixed $k$ which outputs one of the two outcomes.
+This extends the half-integral Erd\H{o}s-P\'osa theorem for undirected odd cycles by Reed [Combinatorica 1999] to directed graphs.

 \keywords{Erd\H{o}s-P\'osa property, directed odd cycles}